 I love Father’s Day.
 I absolutely love Father’s Day, but it’s not because I need another tie or gift card or anything else for that matter.
 I don’t need a thing.
 I love Father’s Day because I love being a dad and grandfather.
-For the past week I’ve had the opportunity to spend time with all of our kids at Annie and Nils’ wedding and then I spent four days on the tennis courts with my grandkids and 60 other kids.
+For the past week I’ve had the opportunity to spend time with all of our kids at Annie and Nils’ wedding at this great venue and then I spent four days on the tennis courts with my grandkids and 60 other kids.
 What a life I’ve been given!
 There is another reason I love Father’s Day and it is because it gives me an excuse to talk to men.
 Ladies, you can listen in, but on Father’s Day I get the opportunity to share God’s Word exclusively with men.

 Men, I want you to know that I believe that we are the single greatest untapped resource for the Kingdom of God today.
 I say “untapped” because, for the most part, our influence, passion, resources, skills, time, and efforts simply aren’t being used for Kingdom work today.
 We have chosen to invest ourselves in other ways and in other places.